AndreWeiner/Android/README.md

 * SimpleCFD: Android Studio project folder; contains the actual app.

 ## Google service
 The app uses Google's [AdMob](https://developers.google.com/admob/android/quick-start) to display advertisement at each start of the app and [Firebase Analytics](https://firebase.google.com/docs/analytics/android/start/) to track the popularity of topics.
+To use the services you need valid API-keys for the Android Youtube Player (see link below), AdMob, and Firebase.
+The keys are stored in the *SimpleCFD/gradle.properties* file (AdMob, Youtube) and in the *SimpleCFD/app/google-services.json* file (Firebase).

 ## Software and libraries
 Build with